 A few things to note when buying a used CBR250RR

 - Make sure you’re getting an MC22, not an MC19 (also known as a CBR250R).
 They’re very similar, but the MC19 only has one front disc brake, so half the stopping power.
-It’s also harder to sell.
+It’s also harder to sell (for that reason).

 - Fairings are commonly replaced with “eBay” fairings because the originals are both old, and were very thin.
 This is OK.
 A common swap is for Repsol fairings.